Lighthouse - www.WhalingCity.net www.WhalingCity.net

 Notes from Roger Chartier:

-His airplane was a Coast Guared Auxiliary Operational Facility.
-At one point he operated from an unpermitted float on the north side of the dock at the public pier and neighbors were up in arms about his use of airspace and his customers parking taking up too much space.
+His airplane was a Coast Guard Auxiliary Operational Facility.
+At one point, he operated from an unpermitted float on the north side of the dock at the public pier.

 1973 Photo Norman Gingras - FLoat Plane Pilot - New Bedford - Cuttyhunk Island - www.WhalingCity.net